3D Structure Editor

 Moving Atoms

-To move atoms, use the "Move selected" tool (shortcut: hold "Z" while moving your mouse).
+To move atoms, use the "Move selected" tool (shortcut: hold "shift" while moving your mouse).

 Rotate Selected